 Faculty members who offer a Global Learning course are supported through stipends and professional development opportunities.

-Stipend for initial course development and delivery: $2,500 per instructor – $1,500 to develop the course and $1,000 to offer it (for subsequent offerings $500 to update the course and $500 to offer it, as well as travel support for GLCA faculty member to go to the partner’s campus).
+Stipend for initial course development and delivery: $3,500 per instructor – $1,500 to develop the course and $2,000 to offer it.
+A stipend of $500 will be offered to update the course for a subsequent offerings and another $500 to offer the course, as well as travel support for GLCA faculty member to travel to the partner’s campus to work on course revision.

-Summer workshop to learn about cultural competence, to co-develop the syllabi and to design the course, including learning about relevant technologies.
-The workshop is usually held in June at an Alliance school outside the U.S. If needed, there is support for the GLCA partner to travel to their course partner’s campus for additional course development before or after the June workshop.
+Typically there is a summer workshop to learn about cultural competence, to co-develop the syllabi, and to design the course, including learning about relevant technologies.
+Both course partners must attend the workshop.
+If needed, there is support for the GLCA partner to travel to their course partner’s campus for additional course development before or after the summer workshop.
+No workshop will be held in summer 2021.

 How to Participate